-- Elimination or substitution. - Engineering controls where feasible and appropriate to include: - Enclosing the hazard. - Locating hazardous operations or equipment in remote or unoccupied areas. - Establishing physical barriers and guards. - Using local exhaust ventilation. - Work practices and administrative controls that limit worker exposures to include: - Written operating procedures, safe work practices, and work permits. - o Exposure time limitations. - Limits on the use of hazardous materials and monitoring of such operations. - Health and Safety Plans. - Altered work schedules, such as working early morning or evening to reduce potential for heat stress. - Training employees in methods of reducing exposure. - Personal Protective Equipment (PPE), an acceptable control method: - To supplement elimination or substitution, engineering, and work practices and administrative controls when such controls are not feasible or do not adequately reduce the hazard. - As an interim measure while engineering controls are being developed and implemented. - During emergencies when elimination or substitution, engineering, and work practices and administrative controls may not be feasible.
+- Elimination or substitution. - Engineering controls where feasible and appropriate to include: - Enclosing the hazard. - Locating hazardous operations or equipment in remote or unoccupied areas. - Establishing physical barriers and guards. - Using local exhaust ventilation. - Work practices and administrative controls that limit worker exposures to include: - o Written operating procedures, safe work practices, and work permits. - o Exposure time limitations. - o Limits on the use of hazardous materials and monitoring of such operations. - Health and Safety Plans. - Altered work schedules, such as working early morning or evening to reduce potential for heat stress. - Training employees in methods of reducing exposure. - Personal Protective Equipment (PPE), an acceptable control method: - To supplement elimination or substitution, engineering, and work practices and administrative controls when such controls are not feasible or do not adequately reduce the hazard. - As an interim measure while engineering controls are being developed and implemented. - During emergencies when elimination or substitution, engineering, and work practices and administrative controls may not be feasible. - During maintenance and other non-routine activities where other controls are not feasible.